vipulnaik/diet-exercise-health/profile-information/physical-exercise/breath-holds-with-history.md

 a few loud nasal breaths but should not generally need a mouth breath.

-Starting 2024-09-22, my plan is to do this on alternate days instead of every day, so that the other day I can work on [vocal note holds](vocal-note-holds-with-history.md).
+Starting 2024-09-22, my plan is to do this on alternate days instead of every day, so that the other day I can work on [humming with intermittent pauses](humming-with-intermittent-pauses-with-history.md).

 ## 2023-07-30: initial exploration